 The numerous academic options offered by the College of Arts and Sciences, combined with the flexibility to design a personalized program, require careful guidance of students from the first year though preparation for graduation.
-This guidance is provided by the college academic advising system.
-The advising office maintains student records and its professional staff coordinates advising activities within the college.
+The Center for Academic Advising maintains student records and its professional staff coordinates advising activities within the college.

-All students are advised through the college to which they are admitted.
-A professional advising staff oversee faculty advisers and in some cases work directly with the students.
+A professional advising staff oversee faculty advisors and in some cases work directly with the students.
 All students have a faculty adviser within the department of their field of study.
-Faculty advisers meet with students and assist students in selecting courses and help students plan for graduation and in some cases graduate studies.
+Faculty advisors meet with students and assist students in selecting courses and help students plan for graduation and in some cases graduate studies.

-Nonetheless, students ultimately are responsible for proper enrollment, attainment of acceptable academic standards and fulfillment of graduation requirements.
-At the first sign of academic difficulty, responsible students should ask instructors for help and should seek the assistance of the collegiate academic advisers and the Center for Student Academic Support.
+Students ultimately are responsible for proper enrollment, attainment of acceptable academic standards and fulfillment of graduation requirements.
+At the first sign of academic difficulty, responsible students should ask instructors for help and should seek the assistance from Center for Academic Advising.

-Students may inquire at the Office of Advising at any time with regard to specific needs or issues.
-Students should go to the Advising Office to declare majors, minors and certificates, add and drop classes and declare pass/fail options.
+Students should go to the Center for Academic Advising to declare majors, minors and certificates, add and drop classes and declare pass/fail options.

 Transfer work taken while a student at the University of Tulsa must be approved by the adviser in the student’s collegiate advising office prior to enrollment at the other university.
 Courses repeated at another institution do not count for University of Tulsa credit without prior approval from the Dean.